aaronnorby/aaronnorby.github.io/_posts/2015-10-02-naive-bayes-racism.md

 In this post, I'm going to describe the work I've done on (1).
 In later posts I plan on talking about (2) and (3) as well as how I get my training data using the New York Times API, and what training data might be better suited to my purposes.
+But, basically, (2) involves using sentiment analysis to look at the groups of sentences categorized by (1), and (3) involves simply comparing means.

 ## Classifying text